 Nike +, NRC or Nike Run Club whatever you call it it took one hell of a nosedive this past summer!
 Nike and apple have had a long, long relationship which resulted in millions of loyal users who logged on en mass to rate it down from 5 stars to 1/2 a star in the iTunes store almost overnight.
 As of the update this week things have almost returned to normal.
 Except the trophies are all messed up but that’s nothing new.
+Stay tuned to this post by following or bookmarking for ongoing issues/ updates at the bottom of this post.

 Unfortunately we’re going to have to start with a history/business lesson here.
 It’s interesting because it was as big a misstep as New Coke and Blockbuster declining to buy Netflix.
 Interestingly my history with the app goes back to the very beginning so some of that will be in here too.
 Nike+ iPod was announced in 2006 and the nike+ app precursor came installed on all 4th generation iPod nanos.
 For Christmas my sister was kind enough to give me a nano and the chip kit you needed to plug into the bottom and wear on your shoe.
 This gift though generous in itself was one of the best I ever got to this day as it started a genuine love of running in me.
 It replaced my classic on my runs and tracked your speed and progress and could be calibrated to your gait.
 “Walk around to activate your sensor,” was constantly displayed in the old days.
 I thought I had repressed that memory until just now.
 It was about this time I started thinking the next step would be a half but I just couldn’t find the time.
 Runs now included attaboys a verbal congratulation post run which was instrumental in my actually starting to like running!